ArduPilot/ardupilot_wiki/common/source/docs/common-mavlink-mission-command-messages-mav_cmd.rst

    vehicle’s position (for example, setting the camera trigger distance, or setting a servo value).
--  Condition commands are used to delay DO commands until some condition is met, for example the UAV reaches a certain altitude or distance from the waypoint.
+-  Condition commands are used to delay DO commands until some condition is met, for example, the UAV reaches a certain altitude or distance from the waypoint.

 During a mission at most one “Navigation” command and one “Do” or